EPCCed/dirac-docs/docs/tursa-user-guide/scheduler.md

 ## `srun`: Launching parallel jobs

+!!! important
+    Only OpenMPI 4.1.5 and later versions of OpenMPI support parallel job lauch using `srun` on Tursa.
+If you try to use older versions of OpenMPI via modules on Tursa you will see errors when using `srun`.
+The old modules are only kept for backwards compatibility, you should always compile and run software using OpenMPI 4.1.5 or newer if possible.

 If you are running parallel jobs, your job submission script should contain one or more srun commands to launch the parallel executable across the compute nodes.
 In most cases you will want to add the following options to `srun`: